kodecocodes/swift-style-guide/README.markdown

  + Define multiple variables and structures on a single line if they share a common purpose / context.
  + Indent getter and setter definitions and property observers.
  + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.
+ + Organize extra functionality (e.g. printing) into extensions.
+ + Hide non-shared, implementation details such as `centerString` details inside the extension using `private` access control.

 ### Use of Self